-After a Black man was killed by police in North Carolina, a community calls for authorities to release the body-cam footage
+After police kill a Black man in North Carolina, a community calls for authorities to release the body-cam footage

-In a joint statement Thursday evening, Womble and Pasquotank County Attorney R. Michael Cox said they were working to arrange “a private viewing” of the video for Brown’s family.
+The Pasquotank County Sheriff’s Office is being pressed to release the body-cam footage of the police encounter that killed Andrew Brown Jr., 42, after declining to share much information about the events that resulted in the shooting.
+Harry Daniels, an attorney for the victim’s family, told The Washington Post that Brown — whose death triggered peaceful demonstrations of hundreds over two nights — was unarmed at the time of shooting.

+“From what we have gathered and learned, it was a very disturbing, unjustified shooting,” Daniels said.

-Pasquotank County Sheriff Tommy Wooten said in a video statement that the deputy fired at Brown when he started to drive away in a car as authorities tried to serve him a warrant on felony drug charges.
-All of the deputies at the scene, who have yet to be named, have been placed on administrative leave “until we know all the facts,” Wooten said.
+Pasquotank County Sheriff Tommy Wooten said in a video statement that the deputy fired at Brown when he started to flee as authorities tried to serve him a search warrant and an arrest warrant on felony drug charges.

+Ten of the deputies at the scene, who have yet to be named, were placed on administrative leave Thursday.
+On Friday, three of those deputies resigned, according to the local television station CBS17.

 “What I will say is that if evidence shows that any of my deputies violate the law or policies, they will be held accountable,” Wooten said.